plicease-legacy/Net-Curl-Easy-FFI/README.md

 and that it does not provide an object oriented interface, instead preferring to more closely mirror the libcurl interface.

+By default this module exports all of the functions and constants that it implements.
+You can explicitly export just the symbols that you want.

 # FUNCTIONS

 ## curl\_easy\_init